jonathan-boyd-cs/jonathan-boyd-cs-portfolio-networks-DNS_Like_Server-Client_Model/README.md

 connecting to the server, utilizing the comand-line to pass a desired query on a specified domain name.
 The server attempts to mimic a caching system, populating a database with query results from client connections, returning information as needed.

+### UPDATES
+- Considering refactoring the DomainQuery structure for easier addition and removal of components...

 ### How to run <code>cs3640-ping.py</code>
 To run the project file.
 At the command-line...<br>
 enter command: <code>sudo python3 cs3640-ping.py -destination ('ipv4 address') -n (number of pings to send) -ttl (time to live)</code>